OpenCollarTeam/opencollarteam.github.io/docs/Leash.md

 >[prefix] pass

 ## Follow
-Operates the leash in exactly the same way but without the visible particle chain.
+Operates the leash without the visible particle chain.
 >[prefix] follow

+## Face
+Allows the wearer to be turned to face an avatar or object.
+Calls a menu with a list of nearby avatars and objects.
+>[prefix] face -- opens a menu of targets to turn collar wearer to face
+>[prefix] face me -- turns the collar wearer to face the speaker
+>[prefix] face [name] -- turns the collar wearer to face an avatar or object whose name starts with [name]

 ## Length
 Sets the length of the leash in meters.
 1 meter is the minimum length, 20 meters is the maximum.